JustasBud/dvmkv2mp4/README.md

 This fork works with newest Gpac / MP4Box 2.2.x.
 Similiarly all other depencies have been updated & tested.
 - Removed PGS2SRT functionality
 - After testing I can confirm that with LG OLED C9 the following audio codecs works with Plex:
-  DTS and DTS-HD MA 5.1/7.1 passthrough.
+--  DTS and DTS-HD MA 5.1/7.1 passthrough.
 So these are left alone and copied as they are.
-  DDP 7.1 passthrough.
-Some testing
+--  DDP 7.1 passthrough.
+Some more testing needed, but mostly works.
-  DTS:X and TrueHD are not being passthroughed, so they are being converted.
+--  DTS:X and TrueHD are not being passthroughed, so they are being converted.
 Still deciding on what is the best form, so WIP
 - Trying to work out a way to convert HDR10 to Dolby Vision, maybe with MadVR's HDRMeasure Windows app.
 Looking for something that works on Linux, though

 ## Build Docker image